attributeerror39/experimental-ai-lab/experimental_ai_lab/interface/interface_intro.md

 > “Words are probably the most powerful tools available to humankind.
 Words can make people do things, can change their lives,” marketing slogans or self-help phrases, short phrases abound as a source of inspiration and guidance.

+See the [Landsberger Poesieautomat](https://de.wikipedia.org/wiki/Landsberger_Poesieautomat) by Hans Magnus Enzensberger.